Ujjwalsharma2210/flutter_map_math/README.md

 ## Contributing

 We welcome contributions to this package.
-If you have an idea for a new feature or improvement, please open an issue on our GitHub repository.
+If you have an idea for a new feature or improvement, please open an issue on our <a href="https://github.com/Ujjwalsharma2210/flutter_geo_math" target="_blank">GitHub repository</a>.
 If you would like to contribute code, please fork the repository and submit a pull request.
 All contributions must adhere to our code of conduct.

 ## License

-This package is released under the MIT License.
-See the LICENSE file for details.
+This package is released under the <a href="https://opensource.org/license/mit/" target="_blank">MIT license</a>.
+See the <a href="https://github.com/Ujjwalsharma2210/flutter_geo_math/blob/main/LICENSE" target="_blank">LICENSE</a> file for details.